RalfJung/zonemaker/README.md

 ## Usage

-Simply call `zonemaker` with the zone python file as argument.
+Simply call `zonemaker` with the zone Python file as argument.
 The result will be printed to stdout.
 See `db.example.com.py` for a sample file demonstrating the use of the interface. `Makefile.sample` shows how a makefile which first updates the zone(s), and then tells BIND to